matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 ### What does this mean to me?

-Despite the differences, the fee model is quite similar to one of Ethereum.
-The same as for Ethereum, the most costly will always be the storage changes.
-One of the advantages of ZK Rollups over Optimistic Rollups is that instead of publishing all the transaction data, ZK Rollups can publish only state diffs.
+Despite the differences, the fee model is quite similar to the one of Ethereum.
+Similar to Ethereum, the most costly operation is storage change.
+One of the advantages of ZK Rollups over Optimistic Rollups is that instead of publishing all the transaction data, ZK Rollups can publish only state diffs, thus making less storage changes.

 As already stated, if you update the same storage slot several times in a single block, only the last update will be published on Ethereum, and so you will be charged for storage change only once.
 But it goes beyond simple storage slots.
 Let's say that you have a DEX and a `PairFactory` factory for different `Pair` pools.
 The contract bytecode of `Pair` needs to be published only when the first instance is deployed.
 After the code of the `Pair` was published once, the subsequent deployments will only involve changing one storage slot -- to set the contract code hash on the newly deployed `Pair`'s address.